SSB-3118

 Plain Language

-Health carriers are prohibited from requiring prior authorization — or imposing any additional utilization review requirements — for cancer-related screenings or cancer-related preventative health care services when the service is recommended by the covered person's health care professional in accordance with the most recently updated NCCN clinical practice guidelines in oncology.
-This is a categorical exemption from prior authorization for guideline-concordant cancer screening and prevention, not an AI-specific obligation.
+Health carriers may not require prior authorization or impose additional utilization review requirements for cancer-related screenings or preventative health care services that are recommended by the patient's health care professional based on the most recently updated NCCN clinical practice guidelines in oncology.
+This is a blanket exemption from prior authorization for guideline-concordant cancer screening and prevention — it creates no AI-specific compliance obligation but limits the scope of utilization review that can be applied to these services.

 Statutory Text